-- The ultimate responsibility rests with the renter or his/her guests for appropriate preparation and planning for fire emergencies.
-This includes knowing each unit's two escape routes the front entrance/stairway and rear deck fire ladder (one of the lake area's few complexes with a second fire exit pathway); the location and proper operation of exterior Association provided fire extinguishers (one for every two units) and inside fire extinguishers required by the Association; promptly notifying the rental unit Owner or Owner's designated property management company of any malfunctioning Association required and additional installed optional smoke detectors: and complying with all other established Association fire safety requirements (i.e. grills, fireplaces, etc.) in the current Association Rules and Regulations available in the Association office or website. - The renter's unit was constructed in the 1970's in full compliance with then -current applicable fire safety and building codes regarding building materials, emergency exits/fire escapes/exit stairways, fire alarm and suppression systems, etc. These codes have become more restrictive during the ensuing years.
-Therefore, recently-constructed condo complexes must meet these newer codes with additional requirements.
+- 2.)
+The renter's unit was constructed in the 1970's in full compliance with then -current applicable fire safety and building codes regarding building materials, emergency exits/fire escapes/exit stairways, fire alarm and suppression systems, etc. These codes have become more restrictive during the ensuing years.
+Therefore, recently constructed condo complexes must meet these newer codes with additional requirements.
 However, as currently interpreted by local and state fire safety and building code regulatory agencies having jurisdiction, Waters Edge, like all lake area complexes of similar age, does not have to comply with the newer codes only with the codes in effect during original construction in the 1970's.
-The renter agrees that the rental unit complies with all safety requirements applicable when originally constructed but is not required to comply with current 2012 International Building Code requirements. - However, the Association continues to periodically pursue and communicate to all Owners carefully-evaluated, cost-effective, and feasible fire safety improvements and facilities modification not required by the 1970's codes (fire hydrant network throughout the complex, electrical distribution system preventive maintenance and upgrades, etc.) which substantially improved Owneroccupancy fire safety, and periodically presents such matters for evaluation and approval by a majority of all 204 Owners in the complex. - 4.
-Short-Term Renter Registration and Check-In Procedure Compliance: Short-term rental unit Owners or their rental agencies are responsible to timely notify the Association Office in advance of all required information when their units will be rented by short-term renters.
-The current updated packet of required forms/paperwork is available for reviewing/downloading from the Association website.
-Rental unit Owners should provide all periodically updated informational packet to individual short-term renters or to their rental agencies as soon as possible to avoid unnecessary rules compliance problems. - 5.
-As clearly required in this periodically updated information packet, when short-term renters arrive at the complex, they are expected to notify security personnel of their arrival and status as short-term renters as part of the process for obtaining a required specially-colored parking pass- before occupying the rental unit.
-If security is not immediately available while out on security rounds, the short-term renter is expected call security and return to the main entrance security station (or check or visit with the Association Office while open) to obtain the required parking pass and insure that all require short-term renter information required has been obtained. - 6.
-The Association Manager requires of the Association's contracted security service that any vehicles not displaying a required parking pass be identified on routine security rounds (as well as any unregistered golf carts).
-If the Owners of these
+The renter agrees that the rental unit complies with all safety requirements applicable when originally constructed but is not required to comply with current 2012 International Building Code requirements. - 3.)
+However, the Association continues to periodically pursue and communicate to all Owners carefully-evaluated, cost-effective, and feasible fire safety improvements and facilities modification not required by the 1970's codes (fire hydrant network throughout the complex, electrical distribution system preventive maintenance and upgrades, etc.) which substantially improved Owner-occupancy fire safety, and periodically presents such matters for evaluation and approval by a majority of all 204 Owners in the complex. - 26.
+BOAT DOCKS- WATERCRAFT AND TRAILER STORAGE--LIFTS: Only Owners who have purchased slip leases are permitted to use and dock their watercrafts in the Association's docks and slips.
+Each slip lease must strictly follow their lease provisions.
+A copy of the current standard Association slip lease is available from the Association Office or Association website.